Vince14Genius/IPA-Keyboard-iOS/README.md

 ## To-Do List: Current Bugs

+- [x] Section header width contact hitbox bugs

+- [ ] Delayed refresh of collection view items when scrolling

+- [ ] Edges of certain larger symbols are cut off by UILabel inside KeyButtonCell

 - [ ] If the user switched to this keyboard before using WeChat Pay, this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for WeChat Pay's numerical field

-  * **fix** - theoretically unfixable, as there is currently no way of indicating absence of a numerical keyboard through the iOS third-party keyboard API
+  * **theoretically unfixable**, as there is currently no way of indicating absence of a numerical keyboard through the iOS third-party keyboard API

 - [ ] Bad support for hardware keyboards, such as Bluetooth keyboards and iPad Smart/Magic Keyboard

-  * **fix** - theoretically unfixable, as the iOS third-party keyboard API does not yet support ignoring the hardware keyboard
+  * **theoretically unfixable**, as the iOS third-party keyboard API does not yet support ignoring the hardware keyboard

 ## To-Do List: Features for future releases